Listed buildings in Broughton, Cumbria

-Broughton is a civil parish in the Borough of Allerdale in Cumbria, England.
+Broughton is a civil parish in the Cumberland district in Cumbria, England.
 It contains four listed buildings that are recorded in the National Heritage List for England.
 All the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
 The parish contains the villages of Great Broughton and Little Broughton, and is otherwise rural.
 The listed buildings consist of houses, a war memorial, and a farmhouse and farm building.